 Immunotherapy for cancer is a form of treatment that uses the body’s immune system to combat the disease.
 Today, immunotherapy is being applied to a wide range of cancers, often in combination with other agents, and clinical trials are exploring ways of improving and expanding its effectiveness.

-A particularly promising form of immunotherapy, known as immune checkpoint inhibition, uses antibodies to block proteins on cancer cells, such as CTLA4, PD-L1, and PD-L2, that evade an immune system attack on the cells.
+A particularly promising form of immunotherapy, known as immune checkpoint inhibition, uses antibodies to block proteins on cancer cells, such as CTLA4, PD-L1, PD-1, and LAG-3, that impede an immune system attack on the cells.
 The antibody therapies allow such an attack to proceed.

-Patients with early-stage, moderate- to high-grade (fairly fast-growing) tumors often receive a vaccine consisting of a weakened, live bacterium called bacillus Calmette-Guérin.
+Patients with early-stage, moderate- to high-grade (fairly fast-growing) tumors often receive a vaccine consisting of a weakened, live bacterium called bacillus Calmette-Guérin (BCG).
 The vaccine reduces the risk of bladder cancer recurrence by sparking an immune attack on the bacteria as well as nearby cancer cells.
-Several immune checkpoint inhibitors have been approved for patients with advanced bladder cancer.
+Several immune checkpoint inhibitors have been approved for patients with advanced bladder cancer including:

-Some patients with advanced triple-negative breast cancer may receive the checkpoint inhibitor atezolizumab in combination with the chemotherapy drug Abraxane.
+Some patients with advanced metastatic triple-negative breast cancer may receive the immune checkpoint inhibitor atezolizumab or pembrolizumab in combination with a chemotherapy drug.

 The checkpoint inhibitor pembrolizumab has been approved for some patients with advanced cervical cancers that express the PD-L1 protein.

 Checkpoint inhibitors may be used in patients with advanced colorectal cancer classified as “MSI-high,” or any cancer with MSI high.
-MSI-high cancers have high levels of microsatellite instability, a change or mutation in short, repeated sequences of DNA.
+Detection of DNA errors and mutations caused by high microsatellite instability (MSI-H) and deficient mismatch repair (dMMR) helps guide eligibility for immunotherapy.